What is Video Resolution? What are its Applications?

 To this end, there are a variety of benefits to using video compression.
 For instance, data compression is essential in day-to-day tasks like storing or sharing video files.
 To provide another example, when looking to send a video to a friend or colleague, it can be frustrating to receive an error message that reads “file size exceeds limitations”.
-As large video files can be burdensome to transfer across the internet or email, compressing a particular video file can clear up available free space on particular device.
+As large video files can be burdensome to transfer across the internet or email, compressing a particular video file can clear up available free space on a particular device.

-While industry standards may vary, the most commonly used standard used for video compression is High-Efficiency Video Coding or HEVC for short.
+While industry standards may vary, the most commonly used standard used for video compression is High-Efficiency Video Coding, or HEVC for short.
 HVEC doubles the amount of information compressed within a video, without compromising the quality of the said video.
 In turn, the level of video resolution can be extended to 8K UHD, or 8192 x 4320.
 While video resolution and compression are often discussed simultaneously, both are uniquely essential in understanding how video files work, are compressed, or are displayed.
 The difference that breaks down to that video resolution is the numerical value of the output display in pixels, and compression refers to reducing the file’s size.

 Which Resolution Works Best with Video?

 While many consumers may be wondering which form of video resolution is ideal for creating, editing, or viewing video content, there is no single answer to this question.
 The resolution that works best when recording a video depends significantly on how the video will be displayed.
 How do you want to watch the finished film or video file?
 Will this video be displayed on a mobile device, a desktop monitor, a big screen TV, or a movie theater?
 Here are some different resolutions that work best with their corresponding output device.

 - 360p – This is a low resolution that works well on smaller screens such as mobile devices.